Brett Kissel wins big at CCMA Awards

 Jade Eagleson credited the experience with strengthening his marriage, while a few others said it revealed their level of patience.

-When asked what they learned over the course of quarantine, the performers named everything from learning to play piano to mastering the Xbox.
+When asked what they learned over the course of quarantine, the performers named everything from playing the piano to mastering the Xbox.

 "I baked.
 I went through the banana bread phase," said Jess Moskaluke.